Publication Date: August 4, 2020

 Publication Date: May 19, 2013

-It’s the mid-80s in New York and Michael Gregoretti is a junior copywriter at an ad agency working on a campaign for aerosol butter.
-He hates his boss and is taking stock as he closes in on his 30th birthday.
+In A Fool Among Fools by John Terracuso, it’s the mid-1980s in New York and Michael Gregoretti is a junior copywriter at an ad agency working on a campaign for aerosol butter.
+He hates his boss and is taking stock as he closes in on his thirtieth birthday.
 With good friends to keep him sane and a new relationship with a dashing southern gentleman married to his work for excitement, can Michael make life in the big city work or is it time to focus on his own creative ambitions?

 Continue reading A Fool Among Fools by John Terracuso